Technical Overview

 - Continuous testing with selected merchants and user groups

-- Instrumentation for measuring intent quality, response relevance, and interaction outcomes
+- Instrumentation for measuring intent quality and response relevance

 - Onboarding additional niche communities and relevant merchant categories